AERSP 583: Wind Turbine Aerodynamics

 - Course Policies

-Associate Professor of Aerospace Engineering, College of Engineering, Penn State University.
+Associate Teaching Professor, Department of Aerospace Engineering, College of Engineering, The Pennsylvania State University.

 - E-mail: Please use the course e-mail system (see the Inbox tab in Canvas).

-- Office Hours: I will check for and reply to messages at least once a day.
-Contact me to make an appointment if you’d like to speak to me at a given time.
+- Office Hours: I will check for and reply to messages at least once per day (often many times).
+Email will often be the best way to get an efficient response in most situations.
+Please contact me to make an appointment if you’d like to speak to me at a given time.
+I am typically flexible and will make every effort to accommodate your schedule.
+We can set up a time to call or talk via Zoom.

 Suggested Prerequisites: Undergraduate Fluids/Aerodynamics.
 Solid knowledge of at least 1 programming language (e.g. MatLab, C++, Fortran, etc.) is highly recommended.